kyma-project/btp-manager/docs/workflows.md

 title: GitHub Action workflows
 ---

-## Promote BTP Manager to release channel
+## Promoting BTP Manager to release channel

 The goal of the workflow is to register a module using the BTP Manager template file.
 The workflow takes a tag and downloads the module template file from the release on GitHub, and places it in the relevant subfolder in the module folder in the Kyma repository by creating a pull request.
 The pull request needs to be approved manually.